Information for new UK undergraduate students starting a course in September 2021.

 Help with tuition fees

-If you are an eligible UK or EU student (whether full-time or part-time) you'll be able to get a loan from the government to cover the full amount of your tuition fees.
+If you are an eligible UK student (whether full-time or part-time) you'll be able to get a loan from the government to cover the full amount of your tuition fees.
 If you take this loan your fees will be paid directly to the University each year by the Student Loans Company.

 You can apply for a tuition fee loan regardless of what your household income is.